-The time complexity of the algorithm is $O(n^3)$, because it consists of three nested loops and each loop contains O(n) steps.
+The time complexity of the algorithm is $O(n^3)$, because it consists of three nested loops that go through the input.

 It is easy to make the first algorithm more efficient by removing one loop from it.
 This is possible by calculating the sum at the same time when the right end of the subarray moves.
 The result is the following code: